Sydoruk1ua/CityLocation/README.md

-This app take city from file and display location.
+This app takes city from file and displays location.

 To produces the final Jar, just package it : mvn package